drdhaval2785/SanskritSpellCheck/o_vs_O/readme.md

 8. Output3/composite2a.html - composite2a.txt displayed with links for comparision (Medium probability).

-7. Output3/composite3a.html - composite3a.txt displayed with links for comparision (Almost next to nil probability).
+9. Output3/composite3a.html - composite3a.txt displayed with links for comparision (Almost next to nil probability).

+10. Output3/composite1b.txt - composite1a.txt displayed with alternative for machine processing.
+See [issue 154](https://github.com/sanskrit-lexicon/CORRECTIONS/issues/154).

+11. Output3/composite2b.txt - composite2a.txt displayed with alternative for machine processing.
+See [issue 154](https://github.com/sanskrit-lexicon/CORRECTIONS/issues/154).

+11. Output3/composite3b.txt - composite3a.txt displayed with alternative for machine processing.
+See [issue 154](https://github.com/sanskrit-lexicon/CORRECTIONS/issues/154).